sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2018.12.14
 Shoving in a little scrap of time, not sure where to focus and not getting much done.

+## 2018.12.15
+Remembering the point of these notes--to track *how* I approach this.
+Right now I'm just picking random scenes until I find one I can sink my teeth into.
+It's slow and not super structured.
+But it's how I'm doing it.
+Today I spent some time brainstorming and trying to think about how this society actually functions economically and politically and stuff.
+It's a lot and really hard to sort out.
+I wish I were more the leap-before-you-look type, but you know, I yam what I yam.
+I think I'm starting to feel the story really clicking in some places and wanting to hook the adjacent puzzle pieces together--to work from the front to the back--and since I want extra stuff at the beginning, solving those problems feels like something of a blocker.
+A lot of the questions I have left to me feel HARD (like what's the actual threat) and just *have* to be resolved, by hook or by crook.
+I think.
+At least that's how it feels.
+So I'm just throwing myself against them.
+At some point I wonder if I need to step away so I can come back and read it with fresh eyes, but I don't feel ready for that.
+It feels like I'm still so early in the process and there *must* still be work I can do to get this closer to done before that.

+## 2018.12.16
+Today I've been putting off coming to the book.
+Maybe time to find a new spot to work on.
+I thought I started a scene somewhere about the battles, the lost towns, but I can't find it now....I'll try again.
+Okay, still mostly just worked on the plot.
+Just trying to hammer it into submission.
+Tomorrow I'd like to work some more on the plot, I think.
+I want to figure out what the fungus is, how we can cure the tree itself since the song cures the humans.
+I think this is the wonky and technical part?
+Or maybe I'm just avoiding writing but I keep hitting questions I dont' know the answer to.
+And struggling to figure out if I can keep the book I originally meant to write or if it's something else altogether.
+And if that's okay.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling